In this guide

 English-speaking GPs are well established in The Hague given the international population.
 The International Health Centre Den Haag caters specifically to expats.
 Several practices in the Bezuidenhout and Statenkwartier areas have English-language capacity.
 Registration waiting lists are typically 2–5 weeks.

 Health insurance is mandatory from your first day as a Dutch resident.
 Expats on certain diplomatic statuses may have different arrangements — check with your employer.
-For standard arrivals, premiums start around €130/month with a €385 eigen risico.
+For standard arrivals, premiums start around €140/month with a €385 eigen risico.
 Use the Health Insurance Wizard to compare options.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 Transport